 Get your dog some exercise in the expansive open area at Shaw Dog Park.
 See provocative plays, stirring musicals, and more at the historic Studio Theatre.
 Rock out to a performance at Black Cat, a two-level music hall that’s hosted major artists like Arcade Fire, Foo Fighters, The Killers, and more.
 Find off-beat antiques and retro collectibles at Miss Pixie’s Furnishings & Whatnot.
 Transport yourself to France with Bouillabaisse and Duck à l’Orange from Le Diplomate.
 Enjoy wood-fired pizzas like the Fennel Sausage and Roasted Peppers at Etto.
 Split a Whole Chicken with friends at Chicken + Whiskey.
 Plan a fun night out with drinks and a drag show at Trade.
 Embrace nostalgia during a 2000s dance party at one of the city’s most famous gay bars, Number Nine.
 Or savor a Hush Child cocktail or a Frozen Strawberry Lemonade at Black Jack!

 Moving to Washington, DC?
-Extra Space Storage makes it easy to find self storage in the DC area with conveniently located storage facilities throughout the nation’s capital, so we can help with your transition.
-Find a storage unit near you!
+Extra Space Storage makes it easy to find self storage in the DC area with conveniently located storage facilities throughout the metro.
+Find a storage unit in DC near you!

 Neighborhood statistics from AreaVibes